jekkilekki/theme-jin/README.md

 * Rebuilt with Underscores Components Portfolio template
 * Update to Foundation 6 (from 5.5)
 * Include local fonts
-* Add author box
+* Added author box
-* Add support for Jetpack Portfolio CPT
+* Added support for Jetpack Portfolio CPT
-* Add support for Jetpack Testimonials
+* Added support for Jetpack Testimonials
-* Add support for custom icon and custom logo
+* Added support for custom icon and custom logo

 ### 1.0.0